 Anesthesia Options in Santa Fe, NM

 Providing safe and effective care for our patients is our highest priority.
-If you require any oral surgery procedure, Drs.
-Schow and Urig at Bonita Medical Center will design a customized treatment plan, complete with the best option for anesthesia, just for you.
+If you require any oral surgery procedure, Dr. Schow at Bonita Medical Center will design a customized treatment plan, complete with the best option for anesthesia, just for you.
 Please contact our practice to learn more.

 Exparel® for Pain Relief After Surgery